patrykmostowski/medusa-fulfillment-inpost/README.md

 ![Medusa Fulfillment InPost made by SpearDevs](https://github.com/user-attachments/assets/11785778-ce08-44b3-a769-f6da98c71704)

+## THIS IS A FORK OF THE SPAREDEVS REPO WITH V2 MEDUSA SUPPORT, DOWNLOAD AT YOUR OWN RISK, I DO NOT OWN THE CODE I ONLY MODIFIED IT SLIGHLTY BECAUSE I CANT WAIT FOR PR AND IM TOO LAZY TO MAKE IT PRIVATE

 ## Caution is advised when deploying this plugin in production, as it is in the MVP stage.
 While stable, ongoing improvements may be in progress.

 # Inpost Fulfillment